 Easy Corn Chowder Recipe

 When Hubby made this the first time oh so many years ago, I turned up my nose to it.
 Because I always do.
-LOL Poor man.
+LOL The poor man.
 He may be the World’s Greatest Soup Maker (my grandfather always told him to open a soup restaurant), but his wife gives him a hard time every time he comes up with a new recipe.
-This recipe is over 10 years old, so I was a bit more diplomatic about it than I am today (ah, young love!), but nevertheless I was wary.
+This recipe is over 10 years old, so I was a bit more diplomatic about it than I am today (ah, young love!), but nevertheless, I was wary.
 I’d never had corn chowder before!

 Oh my, what I was missing!!

 This is one tasty, creamy, delicious soup.
 The basics are corn, cream, and potatoes.
 I guess that is the basis for most corn chowders.
 The spices are what make all the difference in this soup and it simply tastes wonderful.
+This is the best corn soup recipe!

 ● You may want to read about Hubby’s Waring Immersion Blender